-Starting in the 1950s, early researchers such as Timothy Leary and Humphry Osmond began looking at LSD for a variety of purposes, including treating alcoholism.
+Starting in the early 1950s, early researchers such as Timothy Leary and Humphry Osmond began looking at LSD for a variety of purposes, including treating alcoholism.
 (Osmond coined the term “psychedelic,” which means “mind-manifesting.”)
-By 1970, however, psychedelics had become synonymous with the hippie counterculture movement, prompting Richard Nixon to sign the Controlled Substances Act and put most psychedelics on Schedule I: drugs deemed to have high potential for abuse and no medical use, including heroin and cannabis.
+By 1970, however, psychedelics had become synonymous with the hippie counterculture movement, prompting Richard Nixon to sign the Controlled Substances Act and put most psychedelics on Schedule I: outlawed drugs, including heroin and cannabis.
 LSD research ground to a halt.

 The renaissance of psychedelic science started a little more than a decade ago, as researchers started focusing on psilocybin, a compound found in more than 200 types of psychedelic mushrooms.
 Like LSD, psilocybin is listed as a Schedule I drug, but is considered less controversial to study.
 Researchers must get a special license from the U.S. Drug Enforcement Administration to do so.